Law of Portugal: History

-As in most other European medieval countries, Portugal did not have centralized political institutions with the means to enact laws to regulate everyday legal issues.
+As in most other European medieval countries, Portugal did not have centralized political institutions that would enact statutory law on an everyday basis.
 Both the wars against Castile and the Reconquista turned the Crown and the Court into an army permanently on the move.
 Some Portuguese legal historians claim that in the first two centuries after the Treaty of Zamora in 1143—in which the León recognized Portuguese de facto sovereignty—the kingdom's political power was that of a "Warrior-State" that neither could, nor did, direct its resources to the organization of administrative institutions or to the productions of laws.

 An exception to this fact were the three laws enacted by King Afonso II in 1211 during the Cortes of Coimbra.

 During most of Portuguese legal history, Portugal and its colonies had an ancient legal system based on a double foundation of medieval local customary law and Roman law, mostly derived from the Corpus iuris civilis.

-The Ordinations
+What would be the Portuguese law has its roots in the laws that were applied in the Far Western region of Europe that would become Portugal.
+These included the customary law of the Indo-European and Celtic peoples that originally lived in the area (including the Lusitanians and the Gallaecians), the Roman law applied after the annexation of the region by the Roman Empire, the German law introduced by the Germanic invaders (including the Visigoths and Suebi) and the Canon law applied after the adoption of the Christianity and the increased influence of the Church.

+After the establishment of independent Kingdom of Portugal in 1143, the historical evolution of its law can be generically divided in the following periods: